Mohamed-Abo-Ismail/fathalla-supermarket-sales-analysis/README.md

   Group, Subgroup, Item Code, Barcode, Item Name, Net Sales Quantity, Net Sales Value
 - **Limitations:** No date/time field, no cost/profit field

+ ## 📌 Note on Data
+The raw dataset used in this project belongs to Fathalla Supermarket and is not publicly shared due to business confidentiality.
+This repository showcases the analysis process, dashboard, and insights derived from the data.

 ## 🧹 Data Cleaning
 - Removed 21 duplicate rows (based on Branch Code + Item Code + Barcode)
 - Validated and corrected data types (Number vs. Currency)